YCChenVictor/blog-frontend/_posts/aesthetics_science/english/2022-11-19-reading-(toefl).md

 * Find keyword in question
 * Scan article to find the keyword
 * drop the key point of that sentence containing the keyword.
-If no keyword in passage, drop the inference why author write this passage.
+If no keyword in passage, drop the inference why author write this passage. (should drop v.o)
 * choose the answer

 For example,